-The calibration file is automatically placed in the RibEye program directory (typically C:\Program Files(x86)\RibEye_7_0) by the RibEye installer.
-A copy of the calibration file also appears in the "Calibration file for PC and README" directory of the software installation USB thumb drive, which is shipped with the RibEye.
-However, if you download RibEye installation software from the Boxboro Systems website, you have to manually copy the calibration file to the RibEye installation directory.
+The calibration file is automatically placed in the RibEye program directory (typically C:\Program Files(x86)\RibEye_8_0) by the RibEye installer that is shipped with a new RibEye.
+A copy of the calibration file also appears in the "Calibration file for PC and README" directory of the software installation USB thumb drive, which is also shipped with the RibEye.
+However, if you download RibEye

-If you have already installed a previous version of the RibEye software for your WorldSID, the calibration file is stored in the installation directory for that version, such as C:\Program Files (x86)\RibEye_6.0.
-You can copy the calibration file from the existing directory to the new software version RibEye 7 0 directory.
+If you have already installed a previous version of the RibEye software for your WorldSID, the calibration file is stored in the installation directory for that version, such as C:\Program Files (x86)\RibEye_7_0.
+You can copy the calibration file from the existing directory to the new software version RibEye_8_0 directory.